City-of-Helsinki/django-helusers/README.md

 ### Adding django-helusers Django apps

-Django-helusers provides two Django apps: `HelusersConfig` provides the models needed for helusers to work and `HelusersAdminConfig` reconfigures Django admin to work with helusers, including authentication to admin using OIDC.
+Django-helusers provides two Django apps: `HelusersConfig` provides the models and templates needed for helusers to work and `HelusersAdminConfig` reconfigures Django admin to work with helusers.
+Latter includes adding Tunnistamo login button to admin login screen.

 Additionally `social_django` app is needed for the underlying python-social-auth.